 When you or a loved one is feeling less than your best, it’s often unexpected.
 If you believe your condition or injury to be life-threatening, you should visit the nearest emergency room or call 911.
 If your situation is not an emergency, but you need help outside of business hours, or you can’t get an appointment with your primary care provider, you should try Virtual Urgent Care.
-In the event that your condition or situation is mild or related to a chronic illness (so long as the issue is not critical), it may be wisest to visit your primary care physician.
+If your condition or situation is mild or related to a chronic illness (so long as the issue is not critical), visiting your primary care physician may be wisest.

 Below, we’ll present some critical differences among primary care, urgent care and emergency room services.
-Get back to feeling your best faster by determining the purposes of each and establishing which one is most suitable for your situation.
+Determine the purposes of each and establish which one is most suitable for your situation to get back to feeling your best faster.

 - Primary care